-Can I Sell Iron Condor In A Low Volatility Environment?
+Can I Sell Iron Condor In A Low Implied Volatility Environment?

 1) Cameron Skinner

-I came across to his story when listened to this podcast by Option Alpha, Cameron Skinner has managed to earn 22% annually by selling options everyday.
-He basically sells SPX contracts everyday and close SPX contracts everyday based on the date to expiration.
-For example, he would sell a 90 days to expiration Iron Condor SPX contract and close it down after 30 days.
+He basically sells SPX contracts every day and closes SPX contracts every day based on the date of expiration.
+For example, he would sell 90 days to expiration Iron Condor SPX contract and close it down after 30 days.

 I dug a little deeper and found a couple of videos.
 The first one is shown below was found on Youtube.
-The main focus for the video was to compare Iron Condor to Strangles, but the take home message for me was that Implied Volatility did not matter that much when looking at a long time horizon.
+The main focus of the video was to compare Iron Condor to Strangles, but the take-home message for me was that Implied Volatility did not matter that much when looking at a long time horizon.

-This study included 2008, 2009 data so there was a huge jump in volatility around that time.
+This study included 2008 and 2009 data so there was a huge jump in volatility around that time.
 As a result, the test indicated that trades placed on lower IV performed better, which could be somewhat misleading since it was a black swan event.
-(NOTE: the study used VIX 17.5% as the cut off.
+(NOTE: the study used VIX 17.5% as the cut-off.
 Higher than VIX 17.5% was considered high, and below that it was considered low).
-However, the take home message was that even including such black swan event, selling Iron Condor works in both high and low IV environment.

 It is important to point out that the time to expiration for the options used in the study was 60 days.